 Bullo River Station is a five-star outback station experience.
-Located in the Northern Territory of Australia, 800 kilometres from Darwin, the 500,000-acre cattle property was founded by Charles Henderson in the 1950s and is now owned by the Farris and McCleary families.
+Located in the Northern Territory of Australia, 800 kilometres from Darwin, the 500,000-acre cattle property was founded by Charles Henderson in the 1950s.

 The property continues to operate as a working cattle station, running 9,000 head of Brahman-cross cattle for export.
 Horses and helicopters are used to muster and handle the stock on a seasonal basis.